Analyze Code Coverage

 Visual Studio’s context menu.

-After you run tests with coverage, CodeRush invokes the Code Coverage window which updates data during test execution.
+After you run tests with coverage, CodeRush invokes the Code Coverage window that updates data during test execution.

 When all tests are completed, you can see the information about code coverage in the Code Coverage window.